512-870-7708

 Time Limits: To promote prompt resolution, we agree that any claim or cause of action arising out of or relating to the Terms or Services must be filed within one (1) year after such claim arose; otherwise, it is permanently barred.
 (This does not apply to collection actions for unpaid fees which we might pursue, nor to enforcement of judgments – those can follow standard statutes of limitations.)
 This one-year limitation period is a deliberate reduction from the default statutes of limitations and is allowed by many jurisdictions for contract claims.
 It encourages both of us to raise issues timely.

-Entire Agreement and Severability: These Terms & Conditions (including the integrated Privacy Policy and any documents or additional policies referenced herein) constitute the entire agreement between you and Chrissie Poindexter, LLC, All City Real Estate, Ltd. Co. concerning the Services.
+Entire Agreement and Severability: These Terms & Conditions (including the integrated Privacy Policy and any documents or additional policies referenced herein) constitute the entire agreement between you and Chrissie Poindexter, Realtor with All City Real Estate, concerning the Services.
 They supersede all prior and contemporaneous understandings, agreements, representations, and warranties, both written and oral, regarding this subject matter.
 Each provision of these Terms is severable.
 If any provision (or part of a provision) is held by a court or arbitrator to be invalid or unenforceable, that provision will be enforced to the maximum extent permissible and the remaining provisions of the Terms will remain in full force and effect [law.cornell.edu].
 Our failure to enforce any right or provision of these Terms in a particular instance will not constitute a waiver of such right or provision in that or any other instance – meaning, just because we don’t act immediately on a breach by you or we let something slide once, doesn’t mean we’ve given up our rights under these Terms for the future.

-Acknowledgment: By using our Services, you acknowledge that you have read these Terms & Conditions (including the Privacy Policy), understand them, and agree to be bound by them.
+Acknowledgment: By using our Services, you acknowledge that you have read these Terms and Conditions (including the Privacy Policy), understand them, and agree to be bound by them.
 If you are executing this agreement on behalf of a company or other legal entity (for example, you are an officer of a company using our Services for corporate real estate needs), you represent that you have authority to bind that entity, and in that case, “you” will refer to that entity.

 Summary of Key Takeaways